Helpful Solutions for Raising Monarchs through the Entire Butterfly Life Cycle

 Cage Cleaning Supplies

 Some universities and butterfly breeders use a 5%-10% bleach solution mixed with water to clean cages and other raising supplies.
 You could either mix it in a spray bottle or soak the cages in a tub.
 I would suggest starting with the 5% solution (1 part bleach to 19 parts water) before trying a stronger concentration.
+Mix the solution in a bucket, spray bottle, pressure sprayer, or soak mesh cages in a large tub, laundry tub, or bucket for about 20 minutes.

 Bleach is corrosive and can irritate eyes and skin so use with caution…